alexking119/ObsidianSharedTaskboard/Aggro Mob Farm CHANGE TILE.md

-45.5 stacks of building blocks
+stacks of building blocks
-18 stacks of slabs
+stacks of slabs
-14 stacks of glass
+stacks of glass
-16 sticky pistons
+sticky pistons
-2 hoppers (not including collection)
-3 comparators
-Handful of redstone dust (A stack or so)
+hoppers (not including collection) comparators ndful of redstone dust (A stack or so) redstone blocks trapdoors noteblocks stackable (up to 64) items for the clock lever observers stacks + 48 magma blocks packed ice

+46
+18
+14
+16
+2
+3
+Ha
-16 redstone blocks
+16
-94 trapdoors
+94
-16 noteblocks
+16
-28 stackable (up to 64) items for the clock
+28
-1 lever
+1
-2 observers 7 stacks + 48 magma blocks 12 packed ice.
+2
+7
+12